An analysis of the derivative-free loss method for solving PDEs: Analysis

 \section{Analysis}

-DFLM utilizes stochastic walkers within each local neighborhood of collocation points over the domain.
-Our primary interest is to comprehend these stochastic walkers' influence on the training of a neural network.
-The information integrated into the neural network during each iteration is affected by two key parameters: i) the {time interval} $\Delta t$ and ii) the number of stochastic walkers $N_s$.
-Both parameters determine how far (by $\Delta t$) and densely (by $N_s$) the walkers collect the information around the corresponding collocation points (see Fig.~\ref{fig:sampling_diagram}).
-We show in this section that the network's training to approximate a PDE solution is hindered by the bias of the empirical loss function, which depends on the two parameters.
-Moreover, we show that DFLM requires suitably spacious neighborhood observations through the stochastic walkers to capture the local variability of the solution.
-This leads to the existence of a problem-dependent lower bound $\Delta t^{\ast}$ exists for the {time interval} $\Delta t$, below which effective training cannot be guaranteed.
+DFLM employs stochastic walkers in the local neighborhoods of collocation points distributed across the domain.
+Our primary goal in this section is to understand how these walkers influence the training of the neural network.
+The information incorporated into the network during each iteration is governed by two key parameters: (i) the time interval $\Delta t$ and (ii) the number of stochastic walkers $N_s$.
+These parameters determine how broadly (via $\Delta t$) and how densely (via $N_s$) the walkers explore the neighborhood of each collocation point (see Fig.~\ref{fig:sampling_diagram}).
+We demonstrate that the network’s ability to approximate the PDE solution is affected by the bias of the empirical loss function, which depends on both $\Delta t$ and $N_s$.
+In addition, we show that DFLM requires sufficiently rich neighborhood exploration by the stochastic walkers to capture the local variability of the solution.
+This leads to the existence of a problem-dependent lower bound $\Delta t^{\ast}$ on the time interval $\Delta t$, below which effective training cannot be guaranteed.